A smooth sale – from start to finish

 The formal post-completion step

 It’s official.
-Your business is now employee owned!
+The business is now employee owned!
 There will be a few significant payments to make, and administrative updating to do.
 Don’t worry, we’ll do most of the latter!

 Your to-do list